trewknowledge/GDPR/README.txt

 == Important! ==

-Activating this plugin does not guarantee that an organization is successfully meeting it's responsibilities and obligations of GDPR.
-Individual organizations should assess their unique responsibilities and ensure extra measures are taken to meet any oligations required by law and based on a data protection impact assessment (DPIA).
+Activating this plugin does not guarantee that an organization is successfully meeting its responsibilities and obligations of GDPR.
+Individual organizations should assess their unique responsibilities and ensure extra measures are taken to meet any obligations required by law and based on a data protection impact assessment (DPIA).

 == Frequently Asked Questions ==